-Diaper blowouts are really common, particularly in young babies whose diet is still liquid.
+Diaper blowouts are really common and totally normal, particularly in young babies whose diet is still liquid.
 And if you are breastfeeding they tend to be worse.

 And … they most often happen in the most undesirable places at the least desirable moments!
 Like when everyone is getting off the plane and the hostess is shouting at you from the other side of the toilet door that you need to get out NOW (yes, true story!).